uuc110/Testing/README.md

 # Github: https://github.com/

-Its A  documentation to help understand how to use Github.
+It's A  documentation to help understand how to use Github.